Exact Results On the Number of Gravitons Radiated During Binary Inspiral: Discussion

-In section 2, we have defined the magnitude of the sum of the spin angular momenta of gravitons as $S \leq 2 \hbar N$ where $N$ is the number of gravitons emitted during inspiraling orbital motion.
-For a circular orbit with $e=0$, one can see using \eq{graviton-n} and $G(e=0) = \frac{1}{2}$ that the equality $S = 2 \hbar N$ holds.
+Gravitational waves, as any field, carry away a total angular momentum $\overrightarrow{J}$ that is made of a spin contribution and of an orbital angular momentum contribution.
+According to Eq. \eq{angular-cons}, this total angular momentum is drained from the total angular momentum of the source which, for a macroscopic source, is a purely orbital angular momentum \cite{gw-magg}.
+In section 2, we have defined the magnitude of the sum of the spin angular momenta of gravitons as $\mathcal{S}\leq 2 \hbar N$ where $N$ is the number of gravitons emitted during inspiraling orbital motion.
+For a circular orbit with $e=0$, one can see using \eq{graviton-n} and $G(e=0) = \frac{1}{2}$ that the equality $\mathcal{S} = 2 \hbar N$ holds.
 However Page observed \cite{page3} that it is not true for a generic eccentricity $0 < e < 1$.
 In this paper we have shown that the function $F(e) = 2 \hbar \frac{dN}{dJ}$ is a slowly growing monotonic function of the eccentricity $e$ and $F(1) = 1.012\, 815 \, 967 \,259 \,511 \cdots $.
 Also we have exactly calculated $\nu(e_i) = \frac{2 \hbar N (L_i, e_i)}{L_i}$ for $0 \le e_i \le 1$ and we proved the Page's conjecture by showing precisely $\nu(1) = 1.002\, 268\, 666\, 2 \pm 10^{-10}$.
 We have briefly explained why there is a very small deviation ($\sim$ 0.227 \%) from the unity for the value $F(e)$ when $e > 0$.
-It is known (see Eqs.
-(7)-(10) in \cite{pet-mat}) that the luminosity $P$ in \eq{tot-p} can be written as the sum of electric and magnetic multipole radiations \be \la{lumi-p} P = \frac{1}{2c} \sum_{J,M} \left( |e_{JM} |^2 + |m_{JM}|^2 \right) \ee and, in the quadrupole approximation, $e_{JM} = 0$ and the magnetic quadrupoles with $J=2$ and $M = -2, 0, 2$ only contribute to the luminosity.
-Thus, in this limit, $P$ in \eq{lumi-p} is given by \be \la{lumi-p2} P = \frac{1}{2c} \sum_{M = 0, \pm 2} |m_{2M}|^2, \ee where $m_{2 \, \pm 2} (e)$ and $m_{2\, 0} (e)$ are given by Eq.
-(18) in \cite{pet-mat}.
-Related to the above argument, it will be interesting to determine the fractions that have $M=2$, $M=0$ and $M = -2$, respectively, for fixed graviton number (or energy) emitted.
-We intend to address this issue in the near future to further clarify the argument.